-Mini-courses and Class Experiences
+Mini-courses

 Lancaster Mennonite School realizes that many significant lifelong skills and interests are developed outside the classroom setting.
-Mini-courses for grades 11 and 12 and class experiences for grades 9 and 10 provide opportunities for students to learn with their peers and teachers and benefit from teachers' expertise and creativity.
+Mini-courses for grades 9-12 provide opportunities for students to learn with their peers and teachers and benefit from teachers' expertise and creativity.